Experience is overrated. Diving ability matters!

 Additionally, the only practice most divers undertake is limited to formal certification courses.
 Even then, many specialty diving courses are experiential, rather than performance development focused.

-Divers take courses for a certification card, not for improving their diving ability
+Divers take courses for a certification card, not to improving their diving ability

 Why don’t scuba divers practice?